darius/regexercise/README.md

 regular expression r, and you get input character c, then the [Brzozowski derivative](http://blog.sigfpe.com/2005/05/derivatives-of-regular-expressions.html) dr/dc is the next state.
-Thompson represents dr/dc as a set of 0 or more possible next states.
+Thompson represents dr/dc as a set of possible next states, zero or more of them.
 If r is `ax|ay` and c is `a`, then you could get either one next state, `x|y`, or two next states, `x` and `y`, depending on how you write your code.

 Here's the original paper ["Regular Expression Search Algorithm"](http://www.fing.edu.uy/inco/cursos/intropln/material/p419-thompson.pdf).